-Art history will be the focus of the Society of Skeptics when attorney and art critic James Moore joins the Blair community on March 28.
-In a presentation titled “Great Art: Cardsharps, Saints, Beheadings and Murder,” Mr. Moore will present an introduction to the life and times of Caravaggio, the Italian painter (1571-1610) who produced many now-famous biblical masterpieces while leading a tumultuous life punctuated by murder and brawls.
-The program, which is free and open to the public, begins at 7 p.m. in Bogle Hall’s Cowan Auditorium.
+Art history was the focus of the Society of Skeptics when attorney and art critic James Moore joins the Blair community on March 28.
+In a presentation titled “Great Art: Cardsharps, Saints, Beheadings and Murder,” Mr. Moore presented an introduction to the life and times of Caravaggio, the Italian painter (1571-1610) who produced many now-famous biblical masterpieces while leading a tumultuous life punctuated by murder and brawls.

 A longtime trial attorney, Mr. Moore is a former partner in the Rochester, New York, law firm of Harter Secrest & Emery.
 He served as president of the New York Bar Association (1998-1999) and is a member of the International Association of Lawyers’ governing board.